 If a student has a medically documented dietary restriction that prevents him or her from making full use of the Campus Dining program, he or she should contact Campus Dining.
 We will work with the student to outline the many food options available in the dining plan venues and help him or her make the best possible use of his or her dining plan when living on campus.
 Please note: after reviewing the Campus Dining program and food options, a student needs to determine whether his or her dietary needs can be met before submitting the initial payment registration for the Housing and Dining License.
 For more information, call (805) 756-5939 or email [email protected] for further assistance.

 Campus Dining offers many nutrition support resources.
 Our registered dietitian is available to work directly with students.
-Please contact Campus Dining at (805) 756-5939 or at firstname.lastname@example.org for further assistance.
+Please contact Campus Dining at (805) 756-5939 or at [email protected] for further assistance.

 Contact Campus Dining at (805) 756-5939 or e-mail [email protected] for further assistance.
 Please note: after reviewing the Campus Dining program and food options, a student needs to determine whether his or her dietary needs can be met before submitting the initial payment registration for the Housing and Dining License.

 Students log into their Cal Poly portal and access the payment information through the Money Matters tab.
 Click here to view the dining plan payment schedule and methods.

 Students may have paid the incorrect amount or paid after business hours, so their payment was processed the next day.
 To avoid late fees, please carefully follow the payment schedule and procedures.
 We have helpful representatives on staff available to provide additional support.